-In February 1940, at age 16, Rudy (an obvious nickname) joined the Lanark and Renfrew Scottish Regiment and soon attended his first summer camp in Petawawa.
+In February 1940, at age 16, Rudy (an obvious nickname) joined the Lanark and Renfrew Scottish Regiment and attended his first summer camp in Petawawa.
 In the following March he enlisted in the Royal Canadian Artillery and trained at Peterborough and Petawawa.
 The possibility of adventure, challenge and a broad general education appealed to young Gunner Vallee.

-In July 1941 he embarked as a member of the 14th Field Regiment RCA on the Empress of Canada, bound for Britain.
+In July 1941, he embarked as a member of the 14th Field Regiment RCA on the Empress of Canada, bound for Britain.
 During the three years he would spend with his unit preparing to invade France, he mastered the duties of driver, gun number, signaller and technical assistant as the unit learned to use its self-propelled howitzers.

 Gunner Vallee played his part in the historic assault.
-After a month and a half in Normandy he earned the Military Medal for “gallant and distinguished services in the field” by his actions in a gun position fire which ignited charge bags and spread to a gun.
+After a month and a half in Normandy, he earned the Military Medal for “gallant and distinguished services in the field” by his actions in a gun position fire which ignited charge bags and spread to a gun.

 At the end of the Pacific war in August 1945, he was posted to the 71st Field Regiment RCA in Petawawa.
-In September 1946 he married and joined the 1st Regiment, Royal Canadian Horse Artillery (1 RCHA) in Camp Shilo, Manitoba.
+In September 1946, he married and joined the 1st Regiment, Royal Canadian Horse Artillery (1 RCHA) in Camp Shilo, Manitoba.

-In early 1947 he attended the Unit Air Transportability Course at the Joint Air School, Rivers, Manitoba, beginning a long association with airborne forces.
+In early 1947, he attended the Unit Air Transportability Course at the Joint Air School, Rivers, Manitoba, beginning a long association with airborne forces.
 He was posted to B Light Battery (Para) 1 RCHA as a Group III instructor in the spring of 1949, and qualified as a parachutist.

 The following September he joined 2nd Field Regiment, Royal Canadian Horse Artillery as it prepared for service in Korea.
-In October 1950 he was sent to Korea with its Advance Water Party, but returned to Fort Lewis in December 1950, to rejoin the Regiment as it trained.
+In October 1950, he was sent to Korea with its Advance Water Party, but returned to Fort Lewis in December 1950, to rejoin the Regiment as it trained.

 After six months training at Fort Lewis, his unit boarded the American ship, General Edwin D. Patrick, arriving on 4 May 1951 in Pusan, Korea.
 Now a Warrant Officer 2nd Class, he served in Korea until 27 December.
 Soon after he found himself at Shilo and the Gunner School once again.
-He qualified as a Field Branch Artillery Instructor (Group IV), and was posted to 1st Light Battery (Para) as Battery Sergeant Major.
+He qualified as a Field Branch Artillery Instructor (Group IV), and was posted to 1st Light Battery (Para) as a Battery Sergeant Major.

-In late 1957, as part of the normal three-year rotation of regiments to the 4th Canadian Infantry Brigade Group serving with the British Army of the Rhine, Sergeant-Major Vallee, now with the British Drill and Duties Course and a three-month attachment to the Royal Horse Artillery under his belt, joined the 1st Regiment to serve as Battery Sergeant-Major (BSM) of B Battery.
+In late 1957, as part of the normal three-year rotation of regiments to the 4th Canadian Infantry Brigade Group with the British Army of the Rhine, Sergeant-Major Vallee, now with the British Drill and Duties Course and a three-month attachment to the Royal Horse Artillery under his belt, joined the 1st Regiment to serve as Battery Sergeant-Major (BSM) of B Battery.
 After three years in Europe, he returned to Petawawa’s 4th Regiment, Royal Canadian Horse Artillery where he became BSM of L Battery.
-In September 1963 he was promoted and appointed Regimental Sergeant-Major (RSM).
+In September 1963, he was promoted and appointed Regimental Sergeant-Major (RSM).
 After three busy years he again travelled West to join Manitoba District’s Instructional Staff, although he was soon attached to Canadian Forces Base Shilo.
-In January 1968 he returned to Eastern Ontario for employment at Canadian Forces Headquarters, Ottawa.
+In January 1968, he returned to Eastern Ontario for employment at Canadian Forces Headquarters, Ottawa.

 His second appointment as RSM was made in November 1968, this time of the 1st Regiment, Royal Canadian Horse Artillery in Germany.
 He played a key role in guiding the unit’s conversion from light towed to medium self-propelled guns.
-His experience of some 25 years and of service on similar equipment during the World War II provided valuable insight to the employment of the 155mm M109.
+His experience of 25 years and of service on similar equipment during the World War II provided valuable insight to the employment of the 155mm M109.

-In September 1971 he was appointed RSM for an unprecedented third time, this time with the Canadian Airborne Regiment.
+In September 1971, he was appointed RSM for an unprecedented third time, this time with the Canadian Airborne Regiment.
 He seemed to be everywhere, talking to soldiers, listening to their concerns, sharing risks and hardship, and setting an example.
 He accompanied the Regiment across Canada, into the Arctic, to the U.S. and Jamaica.
 He parachuted with the Regiment’s sub-units at every opportunity.

-In late 1973 he left the Canadian Airborne Regiment and assumed the duties of Artillery Chief Warrant Officer with the Director of Artillery at National Defence Headquarters.
+In late 1973, he left the Canadian Airborne Regiment and assumed the duties of Artillery Chief Warrant Officer with the Director of Artillery at National Defence Headquarters.